 The U.S. Department of Education recently released its anticipated proposed regulations regarding sexual harassment for Title IX of the Education Amendments of 1972, (Title IX).
 If adopted, these regulations could have a significant impact on the manner in which educational agencies and institutions investigate and address claims of sexual harassment or discrimination.
+Although these regulations may not be binding on independent schools, these evolving standards will foreseeably impact best practices and establish more general expectations.

-Title IX applies to state and local educational agencies and institutions that receive federal financial assistance (recipient(s)) and specifically prohibits discrimination on the basis of sex, including sexual harassment, which has the effect of denying students access to educational programs or activities.
-As currently drafted, these proposed regulations would be applicable to both public K-12 school districts and colleges and universities that receive federal funding.
+Title IX specifically applies to state and local educational agencies and institutions that receive federal financial assistance (recipient(s)) and specifically prohibits discrimination on the basis of sex, including sexual harassment, which has the effect of denying students access to educational programs or activities.
+Generally, independent schools do not receive federal financial assistance, and are thus not covered by Title IX.
+However, if an independent school, or any part (or program) thereof, receives any federal funds for any purpose, all of the operations of the independent school will be deemed covered by Title IX.